chathothsandeep/EKS-RDS-using-terraform/README.md

         Bastion host access restricted via security groups

+12. Note: I've added that the .gitlab-ci.yml and Dockerfile are included in the same GitLab repository as the application code.

 This setup ensures a fully automated, secure, and scalable deployment environment for the Strapi application using modern DevOps practices and AWS-native tools.